-S. Axler proved in \cite{ax92} that the multiplier algebra of the Dirichlet space had infinite interpolating sequences.
-He did this by using the Rosenthal-Dor theorem to prove that any sequence either had a subsequence that was interpolating, or a subsequence along which every function in the multiplier algebra had a limit; then he exhibited sequences in which the latter did not happen.
+S. Axler proved in \cite{ax92} that the multiplier algebra of the Dirichlet space has infinite interpolating sequences.
+He did this by using the Rosenthal-Dor theorem to prove that any sequence either has a subsequence that is interpolating, or a subsequence along which every function in the multiplier algebra has a limit; then he exhibited sequences in which the latter does not happen.
 Not all Hilbert function spaces with complete Pick kernels admit infinite interpolating sequences.
-If $\alpha \ge 0$, then Kaluza's lemma (see \cite{sha-shi}) implies that $s_w(z) =\sum_{n=0}^\infty \frac{(\overline{w}z)^n}{(n+1)^\alpha}$ defines a normalized irreducible complete Nevanlinna Pick kernel on the unit disk.
+If $\alpha \ge 0$, then Kaluza's lemma (see \cite{SS61} or \cite[Corollary 7.41]{ampi}) implies that $s_w(z) =\sum_{n=0}^\infty \frac{(\overline{w}z)^n}{(n+1)^\alpha}$ defines a normalized irreducible complete Nevanlinna Pick kernel on the unit disk.
 If $\alpha >1$, then $\sup_{w\in \D}\|s_w\|<\infty$, and hence the Carleson condition (C) can never be satisfied for the constant function $f(z)=1 \in \h_s$.

 It is also easy to see that the converse to this last observation is true; special cases of this result also appear in \cite[Lemma 8.2]{Hartz15} and \cite[Proposition 9.1]{dhs15}.

 \begin{proposition} Let $s$ be a normalized complete Pick kernel on a set $X$, and $(\lambda_i)\subseteq X$.
 If $\|s_{\lambda_i}\| \to \infty$, then $(\lambda_i)$ has a subsequence which is interpolating for $\h_s$ and for $\m(\h_s)$. \end{proposition}